 For most industrial site operators and security team members, it’s easy to see the value of having a live “eye in the sky” on-site to assist in rapidly gaining situational awareness in times of crisis.
 Many drone-in-the-box systems are deployed primarily with a focus on scenarios like replacing risky, costly inspections in complex environments.
 Since teams see enormous value from these autonomous drone systems just by reacting to real-time findings, sometimes historical data isn’t given proper consideration.
-Since there are times historical data’s value might not be seen until months, or even years, after deployment, it has become the long tail for drone-in-a-box systems.
+Since there are times when historical data’s value might not be seen until months, or even years, after deployment, it has become the long tail for drone-in-a-box systems.

 Despite the time it takes to see its value, this historical data is often the highest ROI-providing component of a drone-in-a-box system because the GPS-based, time-stamped, secure data showcases an exact history of what is and what has been happening on an industrial site.
 This precise compilation of data becomes evidence that is often critical in resolving complex auditing, insurance, and vendor disputes that can cost companies hundreds of thousands to millions of dollars.
-Moreover, when applying machine learning, historical data can be used to find anomalies that serve as early markers for failures, and preventing costly maintenance and even business disruption.
+Moreover, when applying machine learning, historical data can be used to find anomalies that serve as early markers for failures, and prevent costly maintenance and even business disruption.

 What is historical data and how does Percepto’s solution provide it to users?